‘What century are we in?’ Biden asks of University of Idaho ban on abortion counseling - NewsBreak

 ‘What century are we in?’
 Biden asks of University of Idaho ban on abortion counseling

-The University of Idaho, for example, issued a memo last month telling its employees not to provide reproductive health counseling or contraception in order to comply with a state law.
+The University of Idaho, for example, issued a memo last month telling its employees not to provide reproductive health counseling or contraception to students to comply with a state law.

 President Joe Biden and Vice President Kamala Harris singled out the University of Idaho during a public meeting of the White House Reproductive Rights Task Force on Tuesday.